 Originally elected to the King County District Court in 1990, Judge Mark Chow has served six terms on the bench as the first Asian-American in the State of Washington to win election to the seat.
 Born in Seattle, Judge Chow is a graduate of Whitworth University in eastern Washington, a recipient of a law degree from Seattle University School of Law, and a respected member of the Washington State Bar.

 Among his diverse accomplishments, Judge Chow presided over one of the nation’s first courts to offer an alternative to sitting in jail for those with mental health issues.
-King County’s Mental Health Court was a pioneer in reducing the criminalization of the mentally ill as it focused on keeping communities safe.
-With Mark’s help, the court instituted the therapeutic belief that crime can be prevented by other means than just jailing the mentally ill.
+King County Regional Mental Health Court was a pioneer in reducing the criminalization of the mentally ill as it focused on keeping communities safe.
+With Judge Chow’s help, the court instituted the therapeutic belief that crime can be prevented by other means than just jailing the mentally ill.
 This new thinking markedly decreased recidivism.
-Domestic violence offenders and drug addicts are just some whose lives were restored to regain a productive place in society.
+Domestic violence offenders and people with substance use disorders are just some whose lives were restored to regain a productive place in society.
 The pioneering court was responsible for cutting jail time for one class of inmate by 80%, saving King County untold tax dollars.

 Then, as legal counsel to the Office of Mayor for the City of Seattle, Judge Chow was liaison to city departments under the direction of Mayor Charles Royer.
-Mark oversaw operations for Criminal Defense Systems which now account for 75% of budget allocations, including police, jails, courts, prosecutors, and law-enforcement.
+He oversaw operations for criminal defense systems, which now account for 75% of budget allocations, including police, jails, courts, prosecutors, and law-enforcement.
 Working with the mayor, Mark assisted in a successful city-wide campaign to make all departments in government more responsive to the needs of children and families.

 Outside the courtroom, Judge Chow speaks at educational institutions and judicial conferences facilitating subjects involving mental health, and domestic violence issues.
-Additionally, he was invited to help create mental health courts in Washington DC, Texas, Tennessee, Hawaii, and other cities.
-Moreover, Mark frequently speaks to groups of students learning English as a second language (ESL) about the framework of the American legal system.
+Additionally, he was invited to help create mental health courts in Washington, D.C.; Texas; Tennessee; Hawaii, and other areas.
+Moreover, Judge Chow frequently speaks to groups of students learning English as a second language (ESL) about the framework of the American legal system.